creifenscheid/rte_ckeditor_textpartlanguage/README.md

-## TYPO3 Extension "dummy-extension"
+## TYPO3 Extension `cke_textpartlanguage`

+## Purpose

+This extension implements the [CKEditor 5 text part language feature](https://ckeditor.com/docs/ckeditor5/latest/api/language.html) into the TYPO3 RTE.

-## Features
+## Usage

-- ...
+…

+### Configuration

+…

 ## Installation

-Install this extension via `composer req creifenscheid/dummy-extension` or download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/dummy_extension/) and activate the extension in the Extension Manager of your TYPO3 installation.
+Install this extension via `composer req creifenscheid/cke-textpartlanguage` or download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/cke_textpartlanguage/) and activate the extension in the Extension Manager of your TYPO3 installation.

 ### Support